The Quest to Save Monet’s Beloved French Church From Climate Change

 The church, now an historical monument, has seen €1.5 million in repairs in recent years from upgrades to the roof, beams, walls, and foundation.
 But according to Arnaud Gruet, a local councilor, “It will eventually slide into the abyss, even collapse piece by piece and fall into the sea,” he says.

-Despite efforts to combat coastal erosion and reinforce the structure, experts say there’s little hope for the church on the cliffs of the Seine-Maritime Department.
+Despite efforts to combat coastal erosion and work to reinforce the structure, experts say there’s little hope for the church on the cliffs of the Seine-Maritime Department.

-Some experts are suggesting relocating Saint-Valery — literally disassembling it brick by brick and rebuilding it further inland.
-Another idea being floated is moving it in its entirety on rails and dollies, but concerns about the stability of the land to be able to endure the heavy equipment make it an unlikely option.
+Some experts are suggesting relocating Saint-Valery — literally disassembling it, brick by brick, and rebuilding it further inland.
+Another idea being floated is moving it in its entirety on rails and dollies.
+But concerns about the stability of the land to be able to endure the heavy equipment make that an unlikely option.

-But, increasingly, it seems Saint-Valery’s future hinges on the same circumstance that gave it such a storied history: luck.
-Monet stumbled on the church quite by accident; he was on a leisurely walk along the coast.
+But, increasingly, it seems Saint-Valery’s future hinges on the same circumstance that gave it such a storied history in the first place: luck.
+Monet reportedly stumbled on the church quite by accident; he was out enjoying a leisurely walk along the coast.

 Related on Ethos: